Mean absolute error: Related measures

 The mean absolute error is one of a number of ways of comparing forecasts with their eventual outcomes.
-Well-established alternatives are the mean absolute scaled error (MASE) and the mean squared error.
+Well-established alternatives are the mean absolute scaled error (MASE), mean absolute log error (MALE), and the mean squared error.
 These all summarize performance in ways that disregard the direction of over- or under- prediction; a measure that does place emphasis on this is the mean signed difference.

 Where a prediction model is to be fitted using a selected performance measure, in the sense that the least squares approach is related to the mean squared error, the equivalent for mean absolute error is least absolute deviations.

 MAE is not identical to root-mean square error (RMSE), although some researchers report and interpret it that way.
-MAE is conceptually simpler and also easier to interpret than RMSE: it is simply the average absolute vertical or horizontal distance between each point in a scatter plot and the Y=X line.
+The MAE is conceptually simpler and also easier to interpret than RMSE: it is simply the average absolute vertical or horizontal distance between each point in a scatter plot and the Y=X line.
 In other words, MAE is the average absolute difference between X and Y. Furthermore, each error contributes to MAE in proportion to the absolute value of the error.
 This is in contrast to RMSE which involves squaring the differences, so that a few large differences will increase the RMSE to a greater degree than the MAE.
-See the example above for an illustration of these differences.